IrisRizos/Unassigned_Protists_SSN/Homogenisation_Workflow/README.md

 # Commands, scripts and comments relative to Homogenisation workflow

+## Files:
+* ASV_18SV4_6MetaB.csv: global homogenised dataset resulting from the workflow
+* Normalisation_Alpha_div_Abund.Rmd: R script including normalisation of datasets and quantification of unassigned sequences across datasets and taxonomy

+Below are listed the steps followed to unite the 6 metabarcoding datasets.

 ## Step 1:
 * Removal of sequences with clustering similarity id < 80%:
 ```